Khust

 Khust was the capital of the short-lived republic of Carpatho-Ukraine.

-Origin of name
+Etymology

 The name is most possibly related to the name of the stream Hustets or Husztica, which means "kerchief".
 It is also conceivable that the name of the city comes from a Romanian traditional food ingredient – husti.

 There are several alternative names used for this city: Ukrainian/: Хуст, Romanian: Hust, Hungarian: Huszt, Czech/Slovak: Chust, כוסט / Khist, Chust.

-There is also one fairy tale about the town's name: Once a chort (demon) was walking around the town and then a mountain appeared.
-A moment later, it fell on his tail.
-He shouted, Hvust (Transcarpathian dialect, "Хвіст" in Ukrainian, tail in English).
-Another chort heard "Khust"...
-In that way, the name of the town was formed.